Indian police arrest 'masterminds' behind murder of Hindu tailor - officials | Law-Order

 Indian police arrest 'masterminds' behind murder of Hindu tailor - officials

-Indian police made fresh arrests on Saturday in the murder of a Hindu tailor in Rajasthan, which had sparked tensions between the Hindu majority and Muslim minority and a clampdown on protests and the internet to prevent them from escalating.
+Indian police made fresh arrests on Saturday over the murder of a Hindu tailor in Rajasthan, which sparked tensions between the Hindu majority and Muslim minority and a clampdown on protests and the Internet to prevent them from escalating.
 Two Muslim men already under arrest for the murder, who filmed the act and posted it online, said it had been a response to the victim's support for a politician's derogatory remarks about the Prophet Mohammad.

-The victim, Kanhaiya Lal Teli, had allegedly made a social media post supporting a former spokesperson for Prime Minister Narendra Modi's party who made anti-Islam comments in May.
-Three senior police officials said on Saturday that two more Muslim men based in the northwestern state were being held for planning Teli's murder last week in his shop in Udaipur, a popular tourist destination dotted with lakes and palace hotels.
+The victim, Kanhaiya Lal Teli, had allegedly made a social media post supporting Nupur Sharma, a former spokesperson for Prime Minister Narendra Modi's party, who made anti-Islam comments in May.
+Three senior police officials said on Saturday that two more Muslim men based in Rajasthan were being held for planning Teli's murder in his shop in Udaipur, a popular tourist destination.

 "We have now arrested the two masterminds, and previously we had arrested two men who committed the heinous crime," said Prafulla Kumar, a senior police official based in Udaipur.
-Kumar said internet services were being gradually restored, and security forces continued to be on alert following the murder.
+Kumar said internet services were being gradually restored and security forces continued to be on alert.

+PLEA REJECTED Singh said the reasons behind the murder were yet to be ascertained.

-In India, at least two demonstrators were shot and killed by police during protests against Sharma's comments.
-In Afghanistan, the militant group Islamic State last month claimed an attack on a Sikh temple that killed at least two people and injured seven in response to insults levelled at the Prophet Mohammad in India.
+At least two demonstrators were shot and killed by police in India during protests against Sharma's comments.
+In Afghanistan, the militant group Islamic State last month claimed an attack on a Sikh temple that killed at least two people and injured seven was in response to insults levelled at the Prophet Mohammad in India.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)